 Avoid jargon.
-Technical jargon is used only if the writer is communicating with readers who are in specific trades and will understand the message.
-However, using jargon communicating with readers outside of the trade will result in the reader having no reference to what the message is saying.
+Technical jargon is used only if the writer is communicating with readers who are in specific trades and will understand the However, using message. jargon communicating with readers outside of the trade will result in the reader having no reference to what the message is saying.